*Updated May 2023.

-So, in a time where we all had to adapt and overcome, how did retailers connect with their customers in the run up to the new, albeit unusual, school year?
+So, as the summer holidays approach, how are retailers connecting with their customers in the run up to the new school year?

-Let’s take a look at some of the campaigns that caught our eye.
+Let’s take a look at some of the campaigns that caught our attention in the last few years.

 Kellogg’s: Back to school